 I’m sure many of you will already do some of these but I hope you will find some new ideas with which to fill your home and possibly spend some of your time doing depending on your pain, mood and fatigue levels.

-- Art.
+Art.
 I really enjoy original art and try every few years to save up and buy a piece.
 There are many galleries now which will allow you to pay monthly installments for pieces.
-Art from nature is wonderful, I particularly like lino and mono prints.
+Art inspired by nature is wonderful, I particularly like lino and mono prints.

-- Growing veg!
-You don’t need a garden or much energy to grow simple vegetables and herbs.
+Growing vegetables!
+You don’t need a garden to grow simple vegetables and herbs.
 Chard is delicious and particularly easy to grow as are herbs, just a little window box on your kitchen window sill, mix in some sunlight and water and you’re away!

 Nothing can replace having good health but these are some of the small ways I brought myself some comfort.
 I wish you much love on your own journey to well-being